reversinglabs/reversinglabs-sdk-py3/README.md

 _TCA-0319_
 #### Methods:
 - `enable_retro_hunt`
-    - Enables the retro hunt for the specified ruleset that has been submitted to TitaniumCloud prior to deployment of YARA retro
+    - Enables the retro hunt for the specified ruleset that has been submitted to Spectra Intelligence prior to deployment of YARA retro
 - `start_retro_hunt`
     - Starts the retro hunt for the specified ruleset
 - `check_status`